the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 ## Remember Last Searches

-**Task:** Remember the last five search terms which hit the API, and provide a button to move quickly between searches.
+**Task:** Remember the last five search terms which hit the API and provide a button to move quickly between searches.
 When the buttons are clicked, stories for the search term should be fetched again.

 **Optional Hints:**